dishajk/phase-transitions/README.md

 If you are intererested in joining/contributing/collaborating, please drop an email to [me](mailto:djkuzhively@gmail.com)

-[1]: N. D. Goldenfeld.
-Lectures on Phase Transitions and the Renormalisation Group (Addison-Wesley, 1992)
+[1]: "N. D. Goldenfeld.
+Lectures on Phase Transitions and the Renormalisation Group (Addison-Wesley, 1992)"